 Driver developers who need to understand how to set up for, use, and analyze OS crash dumps.
 Support personnel who need to know how to debug Windows system crashes in the lab or at customer sites, in situ or post mortem.
 Advanced, hands-on, systems administrators who are comfortable with Windows systems internals and need to be able to work through system crashes to identify the proximate reasons for the crashes they are seeing.

-Hardware Requirement: Students are expected to bring their own laptop, with a 32-bit or 64-bit version of WinDbg (the Windows kernel-mode debugger) pre-installed and tested.
-The most recent version of the Debugging Tools for Windows is distributed as part of the Windows SDK, and may be downloaded from here: http://msdn.microsoft.com/en-us/windows/hardware/gg463009.aspx — We recommend laptops have a minimum of 20GB of free space (though this is not a requirement).
-If it is impossible for you to provide a suitable laptop, contact our seminar team to discuss your options.
+Hardware Requirement: Students are expected to have access to a lab/test system, with a 32-bit or 64-bit version of WinDbg pre-installed and tested.
+The most recent version of the Debugging Tools for Windows is distributed as part of the Windows SDK, and may be downloaded from here: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk.
+We recommend lab/test systems have a minimum of 20GB of free disk space (though this is not a requirement).

 - Windows Operating System Architecture Overview